 Clement Green, 2, born Ipswich.

-George is also remembered on Holy Trinity Church Memorial, Ipswich.
+George is also remembered on the war memorial at Holy Trinity Church, Ipswich.